Chapter 2

 Dear Heavenly Father,

 We come before You in the Name of our Lord and Savior Jesus Christ.
-Father we ask that you would please bless this time of study.
-Father please open our ears, our eyes and our hearts so we can better understand and comprehend Your Word.
-We ask this so we can come to know You and Your ways better.
-Thank You Lord for hearing our prayer.
+Father God we ask You to please bless this time of study.
+Father, please open our ears, our eyes and our hearts so we can better understand and comprehend Your Word.
+In addition, please reveal to us the glorious Grace You have extended to us through Your only begotten Son, Jesus Christ.

 Amen

-Let us begin our study by reading the following Scriptures,
+Let us begin our study by reading the following salutation from Apostle Paul’s letter to the churches in Galatia.

 Galatians 1:1-5